yuchting/protoc-gen-lua/README.md

 local msg = person_pb.Person()
 msg:ParseFromString(pb_data)
 print(msg.id, msg.name, msg.email)

+-- msg is a compelex lua table with many special processing -- you can use ConvertToNormalTable to change it to simple/normal lua table local msgNormalTable = msg:ConvertToNormalTable()

+-- you can test the optional field print(msg:HasField("age")) -- false

+-- you can clear all field
+msg:Clear()

 ```

 The API of this library is similar the protobuf library for python.